abelardopardo/ontask_b/docs_src/Using/index.rst

 The operations available for each operation are:

-|fa-pencil| Edit
+Edit
-  This operation is accessed clicking in the name of the scheduled operation.
+  Click in the name of the scheduled operation.

 Action name
-  The link in this field opens the edit page for the action.
+  The link in this field edits the action.

 Scheduled
   Time/date when the executing will take place